fdavies93/zenkat-py/README.md

-*Note that this project is in a very early stage right now."
+*Note that this project is in a very early stage right now.*

 # ZenKat